-Performance-based Common Assignments (No Tk20 submission required)None
+Performance-based Common Assignments (No VIA submission required)

+None

-Field Experience Requirement
+Field Experience Requirement - Procedures for GMU Students

 A field experience is a part of this course.
 A field experience includes a variety of early and ongoing field-based opportunities in which candidates may observe, assist, and/or tutor.
 Field experiences may occur in off-campus settings, such as schools (CAEP, 2016).
 Below are REQUIRED PROCEDURES FOR ALL STUDENTS ENROLLED IN THIS COURSE.